INVESTIGATOR: Barth Wilsey, M.D.

 The full results of this study have been published in the Journal of Pain.

-The hypothesis will be that vaporized cannabis can induce dose dependent antinociceptive changes in spontaneous and evoked pain in subjects with neuropathic pain.
-The second hypothesis will be that the higher dose employed induce a greater degree of antinociception that is not independent of differences in mood, cognition and psychomotor performance.
-Finally, it is hypothesized that an interaction with time will occur such that antinociception will outlast changes in cognitive impairment and psychomotor performance.
+The study hypothesis will be that marijuana can induce dose dependent antinociceptive changes in spontaneous and evoked pain in human subjects with nerve injury pain.
+The second hypothesis will be that higher doses of inhaled marijuana induce greater degrees of antinociception that are not independent of differences in mood, cognition and psychomotor performance.
+It is furthermore hypothesized that a significantly higher number of neuropathic pain patients receiving "high doses" of marijuana (as compared to those receiving "low doses" or placebo) will not be able to tolerate the side effects.
+Finally, it is hypothesized that an interaction with time will occur such that antinociception will outlast changes in mood, cognitive impairment and psychomotor performance.